GenericMappingTools/gmt/doc/rst/source/inset.rst

 .. _-C:

 **-C**\ [*side*]\ *clearance*
-    Reserve a space of dimension *clearance* between the inner set plot area and the given inset box on the specified side, using *side* values from **w**, **e**, **s**, or **n**, or **x** for both **w** and **e** or **y** for both **s** and **n**.
+    Reserve a space of dimension *clearance* between the actual inset plot area and the given inset box on the specified side, using *side* values from **w**, **e**, **s**, or **n**, or **x** for both **w** and **e** or **y** for both **s** and **n**.
 No *side* means all sides.
 The option is repeatable to set aside space on more than one side.
 Alternatively, if all sides are to be set you can also give a pair of values separated by slashes